 - Allopurinol tablets (used to drain excess uric acid caused by elevated WBCs).

-- Leukapheresis (a procedure used to quickly reduce dangerous levels of WBCs to a safer level).
+- Leukapheresisa procedure used to quickly reduce dangerously high levels of white blood cells to a safer level .

 Risk factors